Example from AIS FAR self study book

 strongest.
 However, there are other approaches.

 updating our books we see the frequency of changes taking place in the exam.
-Law
+BEC

-changes the least rapidly, and ARE (tax) the most rapidly.
+changes the least rapidly, and REG (tax) the most rapidly.
 If your accounting

 classroom work becomes "obsolete" due to new rules most quickly.
 FAR probably